markusuidl/TP-Link-Omada-Clients-List/README.md

 # TP-Link-Omada-Clients-List
-PHP Script to get connected devices with Omada Controller by your EAP accesspoints I use this script to check the state of my wifi devices and control my homeautomation
+PHP Script to get connected devices with Omada Controller by your EAP accesspoints.
+I use this script to check the state of my wifi devices and control my homeautomation.

+The script is not perfect but it works.
+Help, wishes, improvements are welcome.

 # BETA version - working (support/ help wanted)

-<b>Preface</b><br>
+<b>Preface / Why?</b><br>
 Originally I had Unifi hardware in use, there you could query the individual access points or the controller via SSH, which clients are connected.
 Omada access points support SSH (after activation) but do not offer a command to query the connected clients.
 You always have to query via the Omada software controller.